 If you and your child are experiencing homelessness, or if your living situation changes during the school year, please be sure to contact the YSWPCS Homeless Liaison for more information and support.
 We will work with you so that your child(ren)'s education is disrupted as little as possible.

-YSWPCS Homeless Liaison

-Jenyne Carter

-Professional School Counselor
+YSWPCS Homeless Liaison Deborah Evans Professional School Counselor d.evans@youngscholars.org 412.668.2064

-j.carter@yswpcs.org

-412.668.2064

 EXTENDED DAY PROGRAM